qeaml/nwge-docs/README.md

-# Generic
+# Nwge Documentation

-Generic template for a project repository.
+These are the sources for the Nwge documentation.